WeberNick/mmdb/README.md

 ./main
 ```

-To actually use the DBS, several command line arguements are needed.
+To actually use the DBS, several command line arguments are needed.
 To get a list of possible arguements (from the main directory) type

 ```
 ./main --help